- The video export feature from Microsoft Photos is known to get stuck, and this can be very frustrating.

 4. Update or reinstall the Photos app

-- First, check if new updates are available for the Photos app.
+- Check if new updates are available for the Photos app.

 - If a new update is available, download and install it.